CHOOSE THE BEST PRODUCTS FOR TRAINING

 Use tools that will allow EVERY participant to think of an answer, not just your fastest thinkers.

-• Audience Response Systems (ARS) equip every participant with a clicker (or phone), so that players can key-in a response.
-Many ARS are best-suited to multiple choice and true/false answers, but some do allow players to give more complex answers.
+• Audience Response Systems (ARS) equip every participant with a clicker (or phone) so that players can key in responses.
+Many ARS are trainer resources best suited to multiple choice and true/false answers.
+Some do allow players to give more complex responses.

 • If you prefer open-ended questions and free-thinking questions, rather than prompting the group with multiple-choice answers, try dry-erase Answer Boards.
 Find ready-made boards or create your own.
 A variety of dry-erase surfaces are readily available.

 • Write it and Show it on Paper.
-If you don't have the time or budget to get fancy, plain ol' paper works really well too -- and can be recycled!
+If you don't have the time or budget to get fancy with classroom resources, plain old paper works well too, and can be recycled!

 3) Get Physical & Have Fun!

-If your goal is really just to get people moving around, you may not need to tie the movement to the learning curriculum.
-Simply getting the blood moving to different parts of the body can have a positive impact on learning.
+If your goal is only to get people moving around, you may not need to tie the movement to the learning curriculum.
+One of your best trainer resources can be getting the blood moving to different parts of the body to positively impact learning.

 • Move Your Body Thumball.
 Catch the ball and act out the movement described on the ball.

 • Touchdown Learning.
-After a team answers a question correctly, they stand up and advance their player the appropriate "yardage."
+After one of the teams answers a question correctly, they stand up and advance their player with the appropriate "yardage."

 • Tabletop Jeopardy.
 Have teams write questions for each other or come up and turn over a question card.
 It's more active than listening to a question read by a teacher, for sure!

 • Prize Wheels.
-Spinning a prize wheel can help groups pick questions, teams, categories, and prizes . . . or it can be a good excuse to get learners up and moving around.
+Spinning a prize wheel is one of the most fun trainer resources that can help groups pick questions, teams, categories, and prizes . . . or it can be a great excuse to get learners up and moving around.
 They can even spin to determine how many points they'll get if they answer a question correctly.
 Be creative!

 • Scratch & See.
 For maximum movement, have players stand up and pick a custom-made card, then scratch away.
-Make-your-own scratch tickets can also be great for prizes, team assignments, question categories and more.
+Make-your-own scratch tickets can also be a classroom resource for prizes, team assignments, question categories, and more.

 • Paper airplanes and paper balls.
-Rather than having learners raise a hand to ask a question, ask them to write it out on paper then fold it into an airplane or squeeze it into a ball.
-They can then toss it to someone else to read.
+Rather than having learners raise a hand to ask a question, ask them to write it on paper, fold it into an airplane or squeeze it into a ball.
+These can be excellent trainer resources that learners can toss to someone else to read.

 4) Practice and Quiz

 Play quick-response games to improve memory and retention.
 Be warned, however, that you run the risk of leaving slower thinkers behind.
-Following are some tools that reward quick recall, and ways to adapt them to include folks who need more time to think through their answer or feel shy about answering questions in a big group.
+Following are some tools that reward quick recall and ways to adapt them for including folks who need more time to think through their answer or feel shy about answering questions in a big group.

 • Jeopardy game with Who's First or Me First buzzer.
-Game buzzers add excitement to competitive games as teams race to buzz-in and answer questions first.
-They also help facilitators focus on the game content, rather than defusing arguments about who gets to answer a question.
+Game buzzers are trainer resources that add excitement to competitive games.
+Teams will race to buzz in and answer questions first.
+These classroom resources also help facilitators focus on the game content rather than defusing arguments about who gets to answer a question.

 • Toss and Recall games.
 Toss a ball or Koosh and have them remember a fact or answer a question.

-• Adaptation: invite recipients to consult with someone next to them before sharing with the bigger group.
+• Adaptation: Recipients can also be trainer resources.
+Invite them to consult with someone next to them before sharing with the bigger group.

 • Create-Your-Own Thumball / Beachball / (or Write and Toss Dice).
 Write questions or discussion prompts on the ball.
-Then, give it a toss and ask the recipient to respond to the prompt or answer the question under their thumb.
+Then, toss it and ask the recipient to respond to the prompt or answer the question under their thumb.

 • Adaptation: have student teams write on the content reinforcement questions/prompts and see if they can stump one another.